Toshiko Yuasa: Early career

 Yuasa was inspired by the discovery of artificial radioactivity by Irène and Frédéric Joliot-Curie at the Radium Institute in Paris.
 Because of difficult research conditions in Tokyo, Yuasa moved to Paris in 1940, even though the Second World War had just begun in Europe.
 She worked under Frédéric Joliot-Curie at the Collège de France, where she researched the alpha and beta particles emitted by artificial radioactive nuclei and the energy spectrum of beta particles.
 With her thesis, titled "Contribution à l'étude du spectre continu des rayons β^{−} émis par les corps radioactifs artificiels" (Continuous beta-ray spectrum generated by artificial radioactivity), she earned a doctorate in science in 1943.

-With the Allied armies approaching Paris in August 1944, as a citizen of a country allied to Germany, Yuasa was urged to leave Paris.
-She continued her research in a laboratory at the University of Berlin and developed her own beta-ray spectrometer.
-In 1945, she was ordered by Soviet officials to return to Japan; she travelled with her spectrometer carried on her back.
-Upon her return to Tokyo, she returned again to Tokyo Women's Higher Normal School as a professor.
-She was unable to continue her previous research, however, since the United States Occupation Forces prohibited nuclear research in Japan.
-From 1946 to 1949, she worked at the RIKEN Nishina Center for Accelerator-Based Science and lectured at Kyoto University in 1948–1949.
+With the Allied armies approaching Paris in August 1944, as a citizen of Japan, a country allied to Germany, Yuasa was instructed by the Japanese government to leave Paris.
+She continued her research in Christian Gerthsen's laboratory at the University of Berlin and developed her own beta-ray spectrometer.
+In 1945, she was ordered to return to Japan by the Soviet officials who controlled that sector of Berlin.
+She travelled to Manchuria on the Siberian Railway with her spectrometer carried on her back, and reached mainland Japan by the end of June 1945.
+She was able to reunite with her mother before the latter died soon after her return.
+The dropping of atomic bombs on Hiroshima and Nagasaki in August 1945 led to the surrender of the Japanese state in early September and foreign occupation.